 Counseling Degrees and Programs in Illinois

-- There are 26 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Illinois.1,2
+- There are 38 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Illinois.1,2

-- Of the counseling schools in Illinois, 0 offer an associate’s degree, 1 offers a bachelor’s degree, 3 schools offer a certificate, and 21 offer a master’s or advanced degree.1
+- Of the counseling schools in Illinois, 7 schools offer an associate degree, 1 offers a bachelor’s degree, 11 schools offer a certificate, and 26 offer a master’s or advanced degree.1

 - 5 schools offer a degree in vocational rehabilitation counseling.
 1,2

 - 2 schools ranked in US News & World Report’s Best Online M.Ed.
 Programs for Student Counseling 2022.4

-- Across 21 schools, 42 counseling programs are accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).5
+- Across 4 schools, 6 counseling programs are accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).5

 Comparison of Illinois Counseling Schools and Programs

-Below you will find a table that allows you to compare the public and not-for-profit four-year colleges and universities in Illinois that offer counseling programs in the following five main areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-The table also enables you to compare each school by program type offered, graduation rate, and net price per year.
+Below you will find a table that allows you to compare the public and not-for-profit colleges and universities in Illinois that offer counseling programs in the following five main areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 You can learn more about the steps to counseling licensure in Illinois on our license requirements page.